 Tofu is the classic meat alternative and has been one of the basic sources of nutrition in Asia for centuries.
 It is appreciated in particular as a low-calorie source of protein.
 Tofu is also versatile as it easily absorbs aromas from spices and marinades.
 Today, tofu is available in countless variations, including aromatic, smoked versions, and marinated varieties flavoured with various herbs and spices.

-Soya chunks and mince are very inexpensive ingredients that are easy to prepare.
-They consist of dehydrated soya which, once mixed with water, can be used as a meat substitute in almost any dish.
-Soya is most commonly sold as mince, cutlets, or balls.
-As with tofu, marinades and spice mixtures can be added to produce virtually any aroma or flavour.
-This makes soya ideal for vegetarian burgers, meatballs, cutlets, bolognese sauce, or chilli sin carne.
+Soy chunks and mince are very inexpensive ingredients that are easy to prepare.
+They consist of dehydrated soy which, once mixed with water, can be used as a meat substitute in almost any dish.
+Soy is most commonly sold as mince, cutlets, or balls.
+As with tofu, marinades and spice mixtures can be added to produce virtually any aroma or flavor.
+This makes soy ideal for vegetarian burgers, meatballs, cutlets, bolognese sauce, or chilli sin carne.

-Tempeh is a traditional Indonesian food, made from fermented soya beans.
+Tempeh is a traditional Indonesian food, made from fermented soybeans.
 Similar to the production of cheese, tempeh takes advantage of the effects of special bacterial cultures that break down the protein in the beans and make them particularly accessible to the human digestive system.
-Containing 20% protein on average and a high fibre content, tempeh is ideal for a balanced diet.
+Containing 20% protein on average and a high fiber content, tempeh is ideal for a balanced diet.
 Thanks to its versatility, there are no limits to one’s culinary creativity when using tempeh.

 Seitan is the protein contained in wheat.
 Easy to season and prepare, and with a consistency similar to meat, seitan is a popular meat substitute that has been a staple ingredient in Asian cuisine for millennia.
 It is made by washing wheat flour dough with water until all the starch granules have been removed, leaving only the wheat gluten.
 It acquires its meaty texture by boiling, baking, or steaming the raw dough.
 Seitan is used in a broad range of products, including cold cuts, sausages, and cutlets.
 Seitan powder is widely and cheaply available in many countries in the form of vital wheat gluten and is ideal for making vegan sausages or cold cuts at home.
 Vital wheat gluten can be made at home from wheat flour, although it is a time-consuming process.
 Since seitan is essentially wheat gluten, it is not suitable for people with celiac disease or those who are following a gluten-free diet.